Id, Ego, and Superego

 These later psychoanalytic models shifted focus to interpersonal relationships and self-cohesion, but they still utilize the language of ego and superego to some extent.

-For example, an object relations therapist might interpret a client’s self-sabotaging behaviors as stemming from an internalized punitive parent (a harsh superego representation) that the client unconsciously recreates in their life.
+An object relations therapist might interpret a client’s self-sabotaging behavior as stemming from an internalized punitive parent, a harsh superego representation.

 Transactional Analysis (TA)